 Step 3: Press a fork on the tops to create a criss-cross pattern.

 Step 4: Bake for 10-12 minutes or until golden.
-Don't over-bake or they will become crunchy all over.
+Don't over-bake or the cookies will become crunchy all over.

 Let the cookies cool completely before touching / eating.
 They are very soft when fresh out of the oven, but firm up as they cool.